icerpc/icerpc-docs/pages/slice/language-reference/slice-grammar.md

 String literals consist of any number of UTF8 characters, wrapped in a pair of double quotes.
 Any characters within a string literal are treated as opaque text by the parser.

-Slice supports escaping special characters within string literals, this allows you to include unprintable characters or literal double quote characters in your string.
+Slice supports escaping special characters within string literals.
+This allows you to include unprintable characters or literal double quote characters in your string.
 Characters can be escaped by prefixing them with a backslash.
 To write a literal backslash, you must escape it with another backslash: `\\`.

-When parsing, Slice will resolve any escaped characters, removing the `\` escape character where present.
+The parser resolves any escaped characters, removing the `\` escape character where present.
-Apart from this, Slice performs no additional processing of string literals.
+Apart from this, no additional processing is performed on string literals.

 Examples of valid string literals: